-7.6.
-Evaluation of the results
+7.6 Evaluation of the results

 Traps have an opportunity to pass one of two welfare performance classes (A or B).
-For both classes, traps have to meet BOTH conditions to pass.
+For each class, traps should meet both relevant conditions to pass, as outlined below (refer also to appendix D).

-Class A: To qualify as a Class A trap, the following two conditions must be met:
+Class A: To qualify as a Class A kill trap, the following two conditions should be met: